Skip to content

 • Returns a list of products with pagination metadata

-• Uses the direct cache API (cacheGet/cacheSet) with a 5-minute TTL
+• Uses the key/value API (cacheGet/cacheSet) with a 5-minute TTL

-• Includes a source field in the response ("cache" or "database")
+• Includes a source field ("cache" or "database")

 2. Create a POST /api/store/products endpoint that: